ces-unsw-edu-au/fireveg-db/README.md

 This repository is part of the OSF project component:

 > Ferrer-Paris, J. R., & Sánchez-Mercado, A. (2023, September 12).
-SQL structure of the fireveg database.
+Fire Ecology database: SQL structure of the database.
 Retrieved from [osf.io/4csyz](https://osf.io/4csyz/)

 ### Project overview